pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         :header-rows: 1
         :align: center

-    Columns in the output file are gene symbol, number of variants in the gene, *p*-values of gene-based association test, and the detailed information of the top variant within the gene(i.e., the variant with smallest *p*-value).
+    Columns in the output file are gene symbol, the number of variants in the gene, *p*-values of gene-based association test, and the detailed information of the top variant within the gene(i.e., the variant with the smallest *p*-value).
 These columns include chromosome, physical position, *p*-value, whether the top variant was ignored in the gene-based association analysis, and gene feature annotations according to RefGene and GENCODE.

-4.2 Finely map genes and estimate relevant cell-types of a phenotype by the single-cell (or bulk-cell) type and phenotype cross annotation framework(SPA)
+4.2 Finely map genes and estimate relevant cell types of a phenotype by the single-cell (or bulk-cell) type and phenotype cross annotation framework(SPA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One can simultaneously prioritize phenotype associated genes and cell-types with GWAS *p*-values and gene/transcript expression profile.
+One can simultaneously prioritize phenotype-associated genes and cell types with GWAS *p*-values and gene/transcript expression profile.
 The GWAS *p*-values types and expression were analyzed by an iterative prioritization procedure.
 In the procedure, phenotype-associated genes were prioritized by a conditional gene-based association(using the ECS again) according to the genes’ selective expression in disease related cell-types while the phenotype related cell-types were prioritized by an enrichment analysis of Wilcoxon rank-sum test for phenotype-associated genes’ selective expression.
 The phenotype-associated gene list and phenotype related cell-type list were updated by turns until the two list were unchanged.
 The detailed method is described in our paper(`Paper Link <http://bing.com>`_).

 Required options
 -------------------